-- The objective of this Regulation is to facilitate and incentivise the deployment of carbon removals, as a complement to sustained emission reductions, by operators or groups of operators.
-To that end, this Regulation establishes a voluntary Union framework for the certification of carbon removals by laying down: - (a) quality criteria for carbon removal activities that take place in the Union; - (b) rules for the verification and certification of carbon removals; - (c) rules for the functioning and recognition by the Commission of certification schemes.

-1a.This Regulation aims to support the achievement of the Union objectives under the Paris Agreement, in particular the collective achievement of the climate neutrality objective by 2050 laid down in Regulation (EU) 2021/1119.

-2. This voluntary Union framework for the certification of carbon removals Regulation does not apply to emissions falling within the scope of Directive 2003/87/EC, with the exception of the storage of carbon dioxide emissions from sustainable biomass that are zero-rated in accordance with Annex IV thereto.
+- 1. The objective of this Regulation is to facilitate and incentivise encourage the deployment of carbon removals, as a complement to sustained emission reductions, by operators or groups of operators.
+To that end, this Regulation establishes a voluntary Union framework for the certification of carbon removals and soil emission reductions by laying down: - (a) quality criteria for carbon removal or soil emission reduction activities that take place in the Union; - (b) rules for the verification and certification of carbon removals and soil emission reductions; - (c) rules for the functioning and recognition by the Commission of certification schemes. - 1a.
+This Regulation aims to support the achievement of the Union objectives under the Paris reductions generated under this Regulation shall contribute to achieving the Union's climate objectives. - 2.
+This voluntary Union framework for the certification of carbon removals Regulation does not apply to emissions falling within the scope of Directive 2003/87/EC, with the exception of the storage of carbon dioxide emissions from biofuels, bioliquids and sustainable biomass fuels that are zero-rated complies with meet the sustainability criteria and greenhouse gas emission saving criteria established under Directive (EU) 2018/2001 in accordance with Annex IV thereto-of Directive 2003/87/EC.